Introduction

 How Does it Help Their Customers?

-One of the first things your potential partners will be interested in is how the joint venture will benefit their end users.
+One of the first things your potential partners will be interested in is the direct or indirect impact the joint venture will have on their end users.

 If you want them to keep listening to you, an important starting point for developing your partner value proposition is to be clear about what your benefit is to the customer and clearly articulate this to your potential partners.